tigrulya-exe/SSM/supports/integration-test/README.md

 ```
 python test_stress_rule.py -num 10 -v
 ```
-This command will trigger 10 rules on files under TEST_DIR.
+This command will trigger 10 rules on files under HDFS_TEST_DIR.
 The value of num is 100 if not given.

 #### Sync Stress